Get insider access

 6.4 Office

 The Raycon Fitness Earbuds are passable for office use.
 These buds have a lightweight, comfortable, and breathable fit.
-Their over 10 hours of continuous playback time should last through long shifts at the office without needing a recharge throughout your day.
-Unfortunately, they struggle to cut down ambient chatter, so you may hear coworkers talking around you.
-They also lack multi-device pairing, so you won't be able to connect them to more than one device at a time.
+Their over 10 hours of continuous playback time will last through long shifts at the office without needing a recharge throughout your day.
+Unfortunately, they struggle to reduce ambient chatter, so you may hear coworkers talking around you.
+They also lack multi-device pairing, so you can't connect them to more than one device at a time.

 Pros